 Shift of attention

 Through the initial research I carried out, it was clear to them that they should shift their attention to a different area of the product.
-The problem they had been intending to solve was not the problem which most needed solving, to see the improvement in the metric they were focussing on.
+The problem they had been intending to solve was not the problem which most needed solving.

 I advised instead to look qualitatively for evidence that their decisions were having an impact and have faith that these would accumulate to show as improvements to their metrics.
 They agreed to do so.
 In time the metric improved, and this could be traced back to the team’s efforts.